nondejus/AwesomeUnityCommunity/README.md

 * [Fighting-Survival](https://github.com/OmarAlesharie/Fighting-Survival "") - The ECS project originally developed with Intel for GDC 2018.
 * [MachineLearningRoguelike](https://github.com/UnityTechnologies/MachineLearningRoguelike "") - A small Roguelike game that uses Machine Learning to power its entities.
 * [SLGanim](https://github.com/Phynic/SLGanim "")
+* [FinalAudition](https://github.com/bonzajplc/FinalAudition "") - A complete remake of 2005 demo "Final Audition" by Plastic.
+After 12 years remade in Unity and now available in VR.

 # :busts_in_silhouette: Communities